-- (2) The application must be sworn and state the grounds on which the warrant is sought. - (3) The magistrate may refuse to consider the application until the inspector gives the magistrate all the information the magistrate requires about the application in the way the magistrate requires. - Example: The magistrate may require additional information supporting the application to be given by statutory declaration. - (4) The magistrate may issue a search warrant only if the magistrate is satisfied there are reasonable grounds for suspecting: - (a) there is a particular thing or activity (the evidence) that may provide evidence of an offence against this Act; and - (b) the evidence is, or may be within the next 72 hours, at the place. - (5) The search warrant must state: - (a) that a stated inspector may, with necessary and reasonable help and force, enter the place and exercise the inspector's compliance powers; and - (b) the offence for which the search warrant is sought; and - (c) the evidence that may be seized under the search warrant; - (d) the hours of the day or night when the place may be entered; and - (e) the date, within 7 days after the search warrant's issue, the search warrant ends.
+- (2) The application must be sworn and state the grounds on which the warrant is sought. - (3) The magistrate may refuse to consider the application until the inspector gives the magistrate all the information the magistrate requires about the application in the way the magistrate requires.

+- (4) The magistrate may issue a search warrant only if the magistrate is satisfied there are reasonable grounds for suspecting: - (a) there is a particular thing or activity (the evidence) that may provide evidence of an offence against this Act; and - (b) the evidence is, or may be within the next 72 hours, at the place. - (5) The search warrant must state: - (a) that a stated inspector may, with necessary and reasonable help and force, enter the place and exercise the inspector's compliance powers; and - (b) the offence for which the search warrant is sought; and - (c) the evidence that may be seized under the search warrant; and - (d) the hours of the day or night when the place may be entered; and - (e) the date, within 7 days after the search warrant's issue, the search warrant ends.